MohnishDhangar/Behavioral-biometrics/README.md

 - The app continuously collects:
   - Touch gestures (tap, swipe, pressure, etc.)
   - Typing behavior (speed, backspace rate, typed characters)
-  - Sensor data (accelerometer, gyroscope, etc.)
+  - Sensor data (accelerometer, gyroscope, rotation vectors, pressure, coordinates etc.)
 - These are **normalized** using training bounds and passed into a trained **LSTM Autoencoder**.
 - The model calculates **reconstruction error** to detect if the current behavior deviates significantly from typical patterns.
 - If anomalies are found, alerts are shown and also logged in the **Dashboard** screen.